justinkelly/justinkelly.github.io/_posts/2021-03-22-vala21-techcamp-powerbi-workshop.md

 ### Problem:

-In many cases we in libraries want to do some data analysis on our library data but for 1 of many reasons we can’t - such as
+In many cases we in libraries want to do some data analysis on our library data but for 1 of many reasons we can’t - such as:

 *   The LMS has a limited reporting functionality
 *   Only specific people allowed to use the LMS admin or reporting functionality
 *   LMS reporting/data is siloed - where you can analyses data separately - but not linked
     *   ie - can view all the bibliographic data - but not join this with the loans or the purchase info
-    *   So can;t get a full view of whats happening in your library
+    *   So can't get a full view of whats happening in your library
 *   LMS admins/system people have said that to do reporting you need to do SQL and need permission from IT
     *   SQL is to hard and you have to know to much about that data
     *   IT says you can’t get permission for SQL access and should talk to the LMS admins/reporting - going round in circles not getting anywhere